graalvm/taming-build-time-initialization/README.md

 ### Rewrite the Code so Native Image can Prove Critical Classes

 ### Hand-Pick Classes Important for Build-Time Initialization

+If initializers contain code that is misbehaving: use a the system properties provided by native image to factor that code out.

+(TODO) Logger example

+All of the system properties we expose.

+After the change, the code should have equivalent semantics as the original and

 ## Debugging Class Initialization